-This protocol is used in Windows 2000 Server operating system, Windows Server 2003 operating system, Windows Server 2008, Windows Server 2012, Windows NT 4.0 operating system).
+This protocol is used in Windows 2000 Server operating system and later (but not in Windows NT 4.0 operating system).
 The motivation for this protocol does not exist in Windows NT 4.0 because, in version 4.0, only one DC can accept updates; therefore, a centralized DC with the most up-to-date information exists naturally.
-Because Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2012, Windows Server 2012, And Windows Server 2016, and later support multi-master updates across all DCs, this protocol was invented to address the lack of a centralized, most-up-to-date source of password information.
+Because Windows 2000 Server and later support multi-master updates across all DCs, this protocol was invented to address the lack of a centralized, most-up-to-date source of password information.